What are confirmation emails and how to use them?

 While keeping mindful to stay on point, you can use the opportunity to offer more information via helpful links.

-By keeping the message short, relevant, and helpful, you will show your customers that you value their time.
+By keeping the confirmation messages short, relevant, and helpful, you will show your customers that you value their time.

 Mobile optimized